natalyayyad/pdsnd_github/README.md

 - **Interactive Data Exploration**: You can interactively explore chunks of bike-sharing data, allowing you to gain insights into the dataset without needing to write complex code.

+## Files Included

+This project includes the following files:

+- `bikeshare.py`: The main Python script for analyzing bike-sharing data.
+- `README.md`: This README file providing project information.
+- Other project-related files and resources.

 ## Usage

 To run the script, use the following command: